 Classical Check-Up – 1950

 The 1950s are a somewhat obscure and murky decade when it comes to Western classical music.
 There wasn’t really a dominant style, and there weren’t many singular composers who defined the era.
-Instead, the period is represented by diverse miscellanea.
-Just take a look at how the decade started off.
+Instead, the period is represented by a range of diverse movements.

 1949 | 1950 | 1951